Onidotmoe/GeonBit.UI.Extensions/README.md

 ### Note
 Changes that fix or add more things could happen.
 Like improving on the font rendering in the colorpicker.
+Monogame.Extended might be require for some bits of the codebase.
+Currently only targeting Windows but i would like to have complete platform-indepence at some point.

 ## License
 GeonBit.UI.Extensions is in the Public Domain.